Score-Based Generative Models for PET Image Reconstruction: Numerical Experiments

 \subsubsection{MR Guided Reconstruction}

 Experiments with and without additional MR image guidance were conducted to illustrate the flexibility of the proposed approach, and tested at three guidance strengths $w = 0.25$, $0.5$, $1.0$, where the guidance strength $w$ closer to zero constitutes more guidance.
+We use high resolution, low noise T1-weighted simulated MR image, which allows testing the worst case scenario where the MR image misrepresents the lesions.
 The results with best hyper-parameters are given in Table \ref{tab:brainweb_MR_guided_table_25}.
 It is observed that there are significant improvements to PSNR ($>18\%$) and SSIM ($>13\%$) with guidance.
 On PET data with lesions, the lesions were only simulated for PET and not MR images.
 Therefore, the data was of a worse-case scenario where clinically important features are only present in the PET image.
 The results with lesions show increasing the guidance strength decreased of CRC values and the lesions were more difficult to detect - see Fig. \ref{fig:2D_guided_img_ext_2}.
 Conversely, the PSNR and SSIM values on with lesions data increased with $w$ closer to zero (more guidance).
 This highlights the potential dangers of guidance, as well as the importance of evaluating local and global quality metrics.

-From Fig. \ref{fig:2D_guided_img} a reconstruction without guidance and with guidance of various strengths is presented for data without lesions at noise level 2.5.
-The reconstructions indicate that MR guidance helps to reconstruct the specific anatomical boundaries and structure, i.e. white matter tracts.
+From Fig. \ref{fig:2D_guided_img} a reconstruction without guidance and with guidance of various strengths is presented for data without and with lesions at noise level 2.5.
+The reconstructions indicate that MR guidance helps to reconstruct the specific anatomical boundaries and structure, i.e., white matter tracts.
 In Appendix \ref{app:mr_guidance_results} we give additional qualitative slices with and without lesions, cf. Figs. \ref{fig:2D_guided_img_ext_1} and \ref{fig:2D_guided_img_ext_2}, and the associated sensitivity plots in Figs. \ref{fig:results_no_tumour_25_guided_sweep} and \ref{fig:results_tumour_25_guided_sweep}.